 N.B., Splitting process goals into brackets as above lets you track your progress, giving you clarity and a sense of achievement as you go.

-5. Step Back and Evaluate Your Short-Term Goals Often.
+5. Step Back and Evaluate Your Goals Often.

 There are three times when it’s important to step back and evaluate your weekly goals: